google/material-design-lite/README.md

 ## Quickstart

-You can use Web Starter Kit just by cloning this repository and building on what we include in the `app` directory.
+[Download](http://github.com/google/web-starter-kit/archive/master.zip) the kit or clone this repository and build on what we include in the `app` directory.

 You will want to checkout `index.html` (the default starting point, slide-out menu), 'alt-layout.html' (if you prefer a horizontal nav) or `basic.html` (no layout).

 If you would like to use the optional tooling we provide: